 Involves students in participatory activities as a follow-up to and reinforcement of concepts and information presented in CHEM 141.
 Activities include group work, practice problems, homework, review, discussion, and some follow-up lecture material.
 Note: Withdrawal from CHEM 121 requires withdrawal from CHEM 141.
+Prerequisite(s): Concurrent enrollment in CHEM 141.
 (PCS 1.1, 1 credit hour - 1 hour lecture, 0 hours lab)